haml/haml/REFERENCE.md

     %span #{'{'}

-This code will generate a syntax error, complaining about unbalanced brackets.
+This code will generate a syntax error, complaining about unbalanced braces.
 In cases like this, the recommended workaround is output the code as a Ruby string to force Haml to parse the code with Ruby.